shubhamagarwal003/ProductDevelopmentProject/README.md

 Deliverables will be...

-1. A well-tested REST API written in Python.
+1. A well-tested REST API written in Python. **Bonus points** if you use Django.

 ### Frontend